 3.2.
 Supervisory Board

 The duties and responsibilities of the Supervisory Board and its preparation, implementation, resolution and documentation modalities are laid down in art.
 11 of the Articles of Association and in the Rules of Procedure of the Supervisory Board.
-They comply with the requqirements of the PCGC.
 In accordance with section 6.1.1 of the PCGC, the Supervisory Board monitors the legality, expediency and efficiency of the company‘s management and receives regular reports from the management.
 The members of the Supervisory Board are appointed by the shareholders or the Shareholders’ Meeting respectively according to art.
 12 (2) of the Articles of Association.
-Four of the ten board members are women.
+Five of the ten board members are women.
 There is no age limit for Supervisory Board members stipulated in the Articles of Association.

 3.3.
 Management Board